Another History is Possible

 2. Another way of working with the Archive

 Historians ‘from below’ have given different names to this – most pithily – how do we let the subaltern speak?
-How do we allow the nameless numbers of history become names with stories to tell?
+How do we allow the nameless numbers of history to become names with stories to tell?

 Michel – Rolph Trouillot accurately pointed to the way the archive is itself a product of who is allowed to speak and who is silenced.
 The archive is therefore itself an interpretation of the past that silences so many lived experiences.
 This is not an abstract point – consider the lives of these 80 nameless rebels.
 Their lives erased in 1865 upon Governor Eyre’s brutal orders and their deaths then recorded by British Army Officer Alexander Dudgeon Gulland.
 How and when do they they speak in the classroom?

 This site hopes to help teachers go against the grain, in any small way, and address those silences in the classroom.

 3. Another Future

 This is not a relativist claim to say that we can change the past merely by telling a different story.
 The discipline of history is rightfully rigorous and previous injustices cannot be short-circuited simply by some sort of favourable selection of sources.

 My claim is in fact precisely the opposite.
 That for too long our histories have been short-circuited in the name of projects aimed at dealing with a post-colonial melancholia.
 These projects bear more resemblance to cognitive behavioural therapy than they do to rigorous historical practice.

 How else does anyone with even a grasp of our history explain this?

 As American historian Thomas C. Holt put it in his brilliant 1995 essay – “the burden of our history is great; the burden of our history-making is all the greater.”